*This timeline primarily focuses on the AIDS epidemic as it was in the United States. For details on the origin of HIV/AIDS, click here.

 In 2013, Uganda passes the Anti-Homosexuality Bill, which enforces life imprisonment for both male and female homosexuals.
 There is a reported rise in violence and discrimination against homosexuals.
 Many individuals avoid HIV testing out of fear of being stigmatized.4

-The President signs the HIV Organ Policy Equity Act (HOPE) which allows people living with HIV to receive organ donations from other infected donors.
+Later that year, on November 21, President Obama signs the HIV Organ Policy Equity Act (HOPE) which allows people living with HIV to receive organ donations from other infected donors.
 This HOPE Act provides the potential to save about 1,000 HIV-infected patients with liver and kidney failure annually.1

 1. “A Timeline of AIDS.”
 AIDS.gov.
 US Department of Health and Human Services, 2012.
 Web.
 02 Jan.
 2015.